Conformal invariance of dimer heights on isoradial double graphs: Convergence of discrete holomorphic observables

-In this section we introduce the discrete holomorphic observable for perfect matchings on isoradial graphs, namely, the so-called inverse Kasteleyan matrix entries, and prove its convergence in the scaling limit under special boundary conditions.
+In this section we introduce the discrete holomorphic observable for perfect matchings on isoradial graphs, namely, the so-called inverse weighted adjacency matrix entries, and prove its convergence in the scaling limit under special boundary conditions.